-For individuals needing to satisfy English language proficiency prerequisites, NAATI will consider evidence of:
+For individuals needing to satisfy English language proficiency to lodge their application, NAATI will consider evidence of:

 1. Completion of a formal English proficiency test.
 This could include:

 International English Language Testing System (IELTS) Test – General